databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- What features will attract, keep users,
 		- What features will ensure sustainability, change the culture of dev sci?
-	- Longer-term planning (an eye toward sustainability) -How does Databrary differ from other services?
+	- Longer-term planning (an eye toward sustainability)
+		- How does Databrary differ from other services?
 			- Social media services
 				- ResearchGate
 			- Electronic CV/Public profile